neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher-point.md

 ## Cypher Points

 Tests Cypher generation for spatial types.
-Points and CartesianPoints are processed equivalently when it comes to Cypher translation, so only one needs to be extensively tested.
+Point and CartesianPoint are processed equivalently when it comes to Cypher translation, so only one needs to be extensively tested.

 Schema: